PictElm/Hanoying-Robot/README.md

 ## ROS objects list

-The parameters, topics, services and action servers are all provided by the hanoying_back package, or CoppeliaSim.
+The parameters, topics, services and action servers are all provided by the `hanoying_back` package, or CoppeliaSim.
+So the assiciated types (msg, srv and action) are also part of `hanoying_back`.

 > List was getting pretty long, so I moved it to [another file](OBJ_LIST.md).

 ## Making the robot smart

-**TODO** the behavior of the robot is expected to be implemented in the `decision_system` node (for now, it just finds a solution from the current state, and _think_ about doing it).
+The behavior of the robot should be implemented in the `decision_system` node (for now, it just finds a solution from the current state and intend to do the first move).

 ## Adapting to a real setup